Canbelego: Remnants

 West of the village are the remains of the mine and the open-cut pit.
 It is a potential source of clean water, for industrial use and watering stock, in times of drought, but more recently once again a gold mine.
 On an ephemeral watercourse, to the north-east of the village, is a large square dam, probably at the site of the 'Government Tank', the village's former water supply.
 The original 'Mine Tank' has probably long been obliterated by mining activity, but there is a dam near the south-west corner of the open cut pit.

+10-head stamper from Mount Boppy gold mine, at Cobar Miner's Heritage Park (August 2024).
+There were another five like this one making up the 60-head battery.

 The village's First World War roll of honour is now kept at the Cobar Memorial Services Club.
 Another smaller roll of honour, made of marble, listing 27 names—some of which are missing from the village's roll of honour—and believed to have come from Canbelego's Methodist church, is at the Great Cobar Museum, in Cobar.

 Also in Cobar, a restored stamper battery from the old Mount Boppy Gold Mine is on display at the Cobar Miners' Heritage Park.
 Photographs and documents relating to the village, its mines, its school, its police station, and Court of Petty Sessions are held in the N.S.W.
 State Archives Collection.
 A codd bottle from the village's soft drink maker, Robert Linton, survives; it attracted a far higher than expected price at auction in 2023.

 The railway still exists but is for freight only.
-The station, Boppy Mount, and its small settlement no longer exist, except for the remains of the railway's dam, or 'tank', just to the east.
+The station, Boppy Mount, officially Boppy Mountain, and its small settlement no longer exist, except for the remains of the railway's dam, or 'tank', just to the east.
 Boppy Mountain is now a stop for N.S.W.
 TrainLink road coach services.
+Some photographs and documents pertaining to Boppy Mountain are held in the N.S.W.
+State Archives Collection.

 A road provides Canbelego's connection to the Barrier Highway.
 Canbelego's location, off the Barrier Highway, means that it sees little passing traffic.